ebeneditos/telegram.bot/docs/index.md

 # Introduction to the Telegram Bot API

-You can control our Bot by sending HTTPS requests to Telegram.
-This means that the simplest way to interact with our Bot is through a web browser.
+You can control your Bot by sending HTTPS requests to Telegram.
+This means that the simplest way to interact with your Bot is through a web browser.
 By visiting different URLs, you send different commands to your Bot.
 The simplest command is one where you get information about your Bot.
 Visit the following URL in your browser (substituting the `TOKEN` that you got before):

 `https://api.telegram.org/bot<your-bot-token>/getMe`

 The first part of the URL indicates that you want to communicate with the Telegram API (`api.telegram.org`).
 You follow this with `/bot` to say that we want to send a command to your Bot, and immediately after you add your `TOKEN` to identify which bot you want to send the command to and to prove that we own it.
 Finally, you specify the command that you want to send (`/getMe`) which in this case just returns basic information about our Bot using JSON.

-## Retrieving messages sent to our Bot
+## Retrieving messages sent to your Bot

 The simplest way to retrieve messages sent to your Bot is through the `getUpdates` call.
 If you visit `https://api.telegram.org/bot<your-bot-token>/getUpdates`, you'll get a JSON response of all the new messages sent to your Bot.
 Try sending a message to your Bot and visit that URL.

-## Sending a message from our Bot
+## Sending a message from your Bot

-The final API call that we'll try out in our browser is that used to send a message.
+The final API call that we'll try out in the browser is that used to send a message.
 To do this, you need the chat ID for the chat where we want to send the message.
 There are a bunch of different IDs in the JSON response from the `getUpdates` call, so make sure you get the right one.
 It's the id field which is inside the chat field.
 Once you have this ID, visit the following URL in your browser, substituting `<chat-id>` for your chat ID.

 `https://api.telegram.org/bot<your-bot-token>/sendMessage?chat_id=<chat-id>&text=TestReply`